CDCgov/neissflow/README.md

 [![neissflow version](https://img.shields.io/badge/neissflow%20version-2.1.0-1E90FF)](https://github.com/CDCgov/neissflow/-/releases)

 # neissflow
-neissflow is a Nextflow pipeline for Neisseria gonorrhoeae (Ng) isolate analysis.
+neissflow is a Nextflow pipeline for Neisseria gonorrhoeae (Ng) isolate genome analysis.
 The mission of neissflow is to consolidate commonly used bioinformatics tools for Ng analysis into a parallel and scalable pipeline.
 Having all your tools in one place allows you to rapidly generate data and respond quickly to public health demands!

 neissflow is currently undergoing validation in accordance with Next-Generation Sequencing (NGS) quality metrics and Quality Manual for Microbiological Laboratories (QMML) standards; users are advised to interpret the results with caution until official validation is complete.